deliberatedesign/frontend-tricks/developing-habits-to-work-faster.md

 I do the same for things for what I am just learning, even when those things are small.
 The more I can go back to my notes, helps me understand it better, and I can repeat it as I become comfortable with it.
 This also prevents me having to reach out or re-learn something because it's been a while.

 We become better at our skillset with experience, so you can think of referencing your notes as an accelerator to gaining that experience.
-We can do this by accuratly recording the knowledge we have learned instead of having to become more familiar and re-learning each time.
+We can do this by accuratly recording the knowledge we have learned instead of having to become familiar and re-learning each time.

 ---